The Platters: Changing line-up

 The line-up in 1952 included lead vocalist Cornell Gunter, Herb Reed, Alex Hodge, Joe Jefferson, and David Lynch.
 Soon, Gunter was replaced by tenor Tony Williams.

 The band's second manager Ram decided to build the group around Williams's distinctive and versatile voice and his ability to bring life to Ram's songs.
-Within a year, Alex Hodge and Jefferson were also out and replaced by Paul Robi and a woman, Zola Taylor.
-The details of baritone Hodge's departure are muddy; author Peter A. Grendysa, says Ram fired Alex Hodge in October 1954 after having been accused of possession of marijuana.
+Within a year, Alex Hodge and Jefferson were also out and replaced by Paul Robi, and a woman, Zola Taylor.
+The details of baritone Hodge's departure are muddy; author Peter A. Grendysa says Ram fired Alex Hodge in October 1954 after having been accused of possession of marijuana.
 Bookers and the record company were told that Hodge was let go for bouncing a 15-dollar check.
 The resulting line-up, the one remembered for some of the group's timeless hits, lasted until 1960.

 As a group, The Platters began to have difficulties with the public after 1959, when the four male members were arrested in Cincinnati on drug and prostitution charges.
 Although no one was convicted, their professional reputation was seriously damaged and US radio stations started removing their records from playlists, forcing the group to rely more heavily on European bookings.

 In 1960, lead vocalist Williams left to pursue a solo career and was replaced by tenor Sonny Turner.
 Mercury refused to issue further Platters releases without Williams on lead vocals, provoking a lawsuit between the label and manager Ram.
 As a result, the label spent two years releasing old Williams-era material until the group's contract lapsed.

 The group's line-up splintered further: in 1964 Taylor left and was consecutively replaced by Beverly Hansen Harris, Barbara Randolph and, in 1965, by Sandra Dawn.
 1965 also saw the departure of Robi, who was replaced by Nate Nelson, former lead voice of the Flamingos.
+In 1967, baritone Bob White toured with group until 1971.